bu-ist/id-learns-git/README.md

 4. Attempt to pull their changes into your `master` branch, and watch Git notify you of a **conflict**
 5. Fix the conflict
 6. Push your change

+## Bonus Excercise - Github, Forks and Pull Requests

+1. **Fork** this repository using the Github UI, creating a separate remote using your Github account
+2. Add a new remote to your local repository using Tower
+2. Commit and push a change to your fork
+3. Submit a **pull request** back to the original repository